 Managing Your Portfolio and Keeping Costs Under Control

 The cost of prosecuting and maintaining patent applications and patents can become expensive as a portfolio grows, particularly where protection is required in a large number of countries.
 Steps can be taken to keep these costs under control.
-For example, it is highly beneficial simply to make sure that your portfolio is reviewed regularly to identify applications, patents or jurisdictions that are no longer of interest.
-Strategic analyses can also be used to select only the jurisdictions that will have the most commercial impact.
-This may not simply be the jurisdictions that have the largest economies, but might include countries which tend to host distribution centres or large ports, or which have fast and efficient court systems
+Portfolios should be reviewed regularly to identify applications, patents or jurisdictions that are no longer of interest.
+Strategic analyses can be used to select jurisdictions that will have the most commercial impact.
+This may involve selection of the largest economies, but other factors might include locations of key distribution centres or large ports, or the speed and efficiency of local court systems.

 Alternatives to patents, such as registered designs, can be considered for certain technologies.

 Scientists and engineers need to know how their work can be protected and the basic legal principles that apply.
 They will probably be familiar with patents, but registered designs, copyright and trade marks, as well as the law governing trade secrets and confidentiality, may also be relevant.